★ Best Pokemon Tier List

 In the Early Game, it is recommended for players to farm in areas close to Pokemon Centers, as their team may not be strong enough to go on continuous fights yet.

-Suggested areas are Routes 2 and 22 due to proximity to Viridian Town, Route 3 or in Mt.
+Suggested areas are Routes 2 and 22 due to proximity to Viridian City, Route 3 or in Mt.
 Moon as there is a nearby Pokemon Center, or Route 9 just outside the Rock Tunnel, near the Pokemon Center.

-Once you've progressed enough into the game, the VS Seeker becomes available via a girl in the Vermillion City Pokemon Center.
+Once you've progressed enough into the game, the VS Seeker becomes available via a girl in the Vermilion City Pokemon Center.
 This allows you to rematch Trainers, who are better sources of EXP than wild Pokemon.

 Good spots to re-challenge are where you can see multiple Trainers on-screen, as a single use of the VS Seeker will enable rematches with all of them.
 Routes 8, 11, 18, and Cycling Road are great spots for finding multiple Trainers.